3CordGuy/coders-liturgy/src/routes/prayers/for-reviewing-others-code.md

 Keep me far from any prideful or arrogant thought in this process.
 Let me hold firmly in mind, that I may soon be on the other end of this exchange.

-As such, Lord grant that I may offer understanding.
+As such, Lord grant that I may offer understanding.<br/>
-That I may communicate effectively in a humble manner.
+That I may communicate effectively in a humble manner.<br/>
-That I may not shy away from offering constructive feedback.
+That I may not shy away from offering constructive feedback.<br/>
 That I might have a heart of humility to learn from others in this process, and that my words may be received with good intent.

 Please give me wisdom to know when verbal communication is necessary, if written words may fail.